 Here’s what Elizabeth had to say during our Women’s History Month Women In Law Roundtable Q&A.

-Waters Kraus & Paul: According to the American Bar Association, there are approximately 1.4 million licensed attorneys in the United States.
+Waters Kraus Paul & Siegel: According to the American Bar Association, there are approximately 1.4 million licensed attorneys in the United States.
 While there may be obvious overlap in experiences and reasons for choosing to become a lawyer, no two people are the same.
 What, or who inspired you to pursue a career in law?

 Elizabeth Post: My grandfather was a practicing attorney for 50 years.
 During summers as a kid, I would sometimes help out in his office, pulling the old Cal App books off of the shelves as he shouted the citations to me from the other room.
 Early on, my exposure to my grandfather’s work led me to think about a life as a lawyer.
 My decision was not cemented until much later during my time as a Peace Corps volunteer.
 I suffered a serious dog attack and was left to navigate the local legal system, or lack thereof, to try to hold the owners accountable.
 I also witnessed numerous instances of angry citizens taking matters into their own hands with thieves and criminals because there was no real justice system to seek recourse.
 My experiences led me to realize the importance of a strong legal system and lawyers who could help others exercise their rights.

 WKP: Determination and a tough work ethic are part of a universal code shared among successful attorneys.
 In fact, a career as a lawyer has been a hallmark of prestige for generations now.
 But what exactly enabled your career to flourish?
 How would you personally encourage young women who are thinking about becoming attorneys but are scared of the challenges that lie ahead?